-Despite appearance the evening was blustery, the air crisp and bitterly cold.
-A great evening then to have also forgotten my gloves.
-The starlings too had to contend with the conditions and were battling the winds to stay in their tight formations.
+Despite appearances the evening was blustery, the air crisp and bitterly cold.
+A great evening then to have also forgotten my gloves… The starlings too had to contend with the conditions and were battling the winds to stay in their tight formation.

-Tonight it appear that it was this weather, rather than the presence of a predator which caused the starlings to murmurate, although perhaps rather less dramatically.
+Tonight it appeara it was this weather, rather than the presence of a predator which caused the starlings to murmurate, although perhaps rather less dramatically so.
 It was still a fascinating dance to watch, the starlings flapping their wings furiously against the powerful updrafts blowing in off the sea, creating a beautiful fluid motion through the sky.

 As the sun began to descend below the horizon, the starlings followed, their silhouettes captured against the last spectacular rays of golden light peeping out from the low lingering cloud.

 I think this must be my favourite photo of the evening, a sunset tornado!